 It will be the first permanent disposal site for high-level civilian nuclear waste in the world.

-Tunnels will be dug one-third of a mile into the earth’s surface, all the way down to the bedrock.
+Tunnels got dig one-third of a mile into the earth’s surface, all the way down to the bedrock.

-- The used fuel will be placed in boron steel canisters.
+- The used fuel are in boron steel canisters.

 - Those canisters will be enclosed in copper capsules.